ExactMetrics makes Google Analytics implementation easy by working as seamlessly as possible with your Analytics account.

 ExactMetrics requires this permission to verify domain ownership and to create a Search Console report within WordPress.
 This is done by viewing and retrieving data from the user’s Search Console account.

 Google Userinfo Profile

-This permission is used by ExactMetrics to allow for locale detection and subsequent translation to match user preferences.
+ExactMetrics requires this permission for locale detection and translation in order to match user preferences.

 Additionally, this permission is utilized in the following ways:

 - To enable Login with Google functionality